Improve your early years practice

 Before we go onto how we can keep keep that magic and sparkle at the heart of Christmas for our children, here are some questions you can use to reflect on your Christmas plans:

-Before I give you some ideas for a more child-centred Christmas environment, let’s start by thinking about what children enjoy.
+Before I give you some ideas for a more child-focused Christmas environment, let’s start by thinking about what children enjoy.

 To partly misquote Urie Bronfenbrenner, children enjoy being with ‘irrationally crazy’ adults.